-- Work with our environmental consultant to review the NEPA intake form you, which will allow us to determine what level of NEPA review is needed; - Notify you, the grantee, of what NEPA documentation needs to be completed and submitted to NBRC; - In instances where you are completing NEPA requirements for another federal funder, NBRC will analyze that funder's findings and determine whether we are able to adopt their findings.
+- Work with our environmental consultant to review the NEPA intake form you submitted, which will allow us to determine what level of NEPA review is needed. - Notify you, the grantee, of what NEPA documentation needs to be completed and submitted to NBRC. - In instances where you are completing NEPA requirements for another federal funder, NBRC will analyze that funder's findings and determine whether we are able to adopt their findings.

 Depending on the level of NEPA analysis required (see below), the NEPA process may take longer than the other required approvals needed to receive a Notice to Proceed.
-Contact NBRC if a determination is made that your project requires a higher level of environmental review than was initially anticipated, so we can work with you to adjust your project budget and/or timeline to cover NEPA related activity.
+Grantees may request a project amendment to adjust the project budget and timeline, if a determination is made that your project requires a higher level of environmental review than was initially anticipated.
 NBRC can also issue a Partial Notice to Proceed to cover costs related to completing NEPA.
 See the Partial Notice to Proceed section of this manual for additional guidance.